 - 1. We favor adequate payments to local telephone exchange entities from interchange services, both toll and private line, to assure full reimbursement for services rendered by the local entities. - 2.
-We strongly urge establishment of a new, less expensive phone rate for emergency-only telephone service in meeting halls of non-profit organizations. - 3.
-We favor the continuation of the Rural Utilities Service Telephone Loan Program. - 4.
-We believe interest from the Enhanced 911 account should remain within that account and oppose appropriation of this interest to the General Fund. - 5.
-We support legislation to eliminate recorded message telemarketing and telephone solicitation. - 6.
-We urge Congress to pass legislation that would require companies that use generated dialing systems to identify themselves when calling.

-- 7. We support the non-emergency call numbers to inform responsible agencies of lower priority hazards. - 8.
+We believe interest from the Enhanced 911 account should remain within that account and oppose appropriation of this interest to the General Fund. - 3.
+We support legislation to eliminate recorded message telemarketing and telephone solicitation. - 4.
+We urge Congress to pass legislation that would require companies that use generated dialing systems to identify themselves when calling. - 5.
+We support the non-emergency call numbers to inform responsible agencies of lower priority hazards. - 6.
 We support updates and improvements to the 911 System to allow for text messaging and other digital communications for emergency services.
 (2010)